 Innovation is the lifeblood of any successful company, and the story of the invention of PlayStation is a prime example of how great ideas can come from anywhere.
 Even from an employee tinkering with his daughter’s Nintendo console.
 This story shows the power of capturing and nurturing employee ideas and the potential for those ideas to lead to breakthrough products, services, and even entire divisions within a company.

 Sony Group Corporation is a multinational corporation that manufactures and sells electronic devices as well as associated services.
-Sony’s innovation strategy captured an employee idea that led to a division for Sony PlayStation innovation and changed the game for sony!
+An employee innovation program by Sony gave employees a platform to innovate.
+Leading to the invention of the PlayStation and a division for Sony.

 Ken Kutaragi, an electrical engineer at Sony, first surfaced the idea of a CD-ROM-based gaming system (Later launched as PlayStation).
 He generated the idea while experimenting with his daughter’s Nintendo gaming console.